bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 9 Other Assorted Useful CSS Properties.md

 			-->Duration: The length of time designated for a transition.
 			-->Timing Function:
 			-->Delay:
-	5. Transform -->
+	5. Transform --> Allows you to move elements in particular ways.
+Can do this all in one line.
+Example: transform: rotate(20deg) scale(1.3);
 			-->Rotate: Angles, gradient, radians, turns.
 			-->Scale: Changes the size of the element.
+			-->Translate: Allows you to move the element up/down/sideways.
+			-->Skew: Allows you to move an element at an angle.